dougbinks/enkiTS/README.md

 1. *Fast, then scalable* - enkiTS is designed for consumer devices first, so performance on a low number of threads is important, followed by scalability.
 1. *Braided parallelism* - enkiTS can issue tasks from another task as well as from the thread which created the Task System.
 1. *Up-front Allocation friendly* - enkiTS is designed for zero allocations during scheduling.
-1. **NEW** - *Can pin tasks to a given thread* - enkiTS can schedule a task which will only be run on the specified thread.
+1. *Can pin tasks to a given thread* - enkiTS can schedule a task which will only be run on the specified thread.
+1. **NEW** - *Can set task priorities* - Up to 5 task priorities can be configured via define ENKITS_TASK_PRIORITIES_NUM (defaults to 3).
+Higher priority tasks are run before lower priority ones.

 ## Usage